NishchaySuri/MyTorch/README.md

 Machine Learning package implemented from scratch

+# Hello World in Machine Learning
-As an example of "Hello World", here is a model learning MNIST
+As an example of learning, here is the validation accuracy of the MNIST dataset below:

 ![](validation_accuracy.png)